• Lorem ipsum

 • The carotenoids present help slow down macular degeneration.

 In addition to the above health benefits of saffron, it can also be used to relieve pain such as toothache, headache, stomach cramps and various other complaints.
-Several studies have also been conducted that have shown that this spice can have a positive influence on weight loss, as this remedy suppresses the feeling of hunger.
+Several studies have also been conducted that have shown that this condiment can have a positive impact on weight loss because it suppresses the feeling of hunger.

 Saffron benefits in other applications